fastrgv/Asud/README.md

 * finding hidden pairs, triples & quads, etc.

 In each of the 81 cells, all candidate digits can be shown.
-The working goal is to facilitate the removal of as many candidate digits (aka pencil marks) as possible.
+The working goal is to facilitate the removal of as many candidate digits as possible.

 Algorithms have been added to detect and display hidden (or naked) pairs, triples, & quads, whose display can be toggled.